 Fatigue can affect every aspect of a well individual - both personally and professionally.
 Lack of adequate rest is an element of fitness-for-duty.

-- Biddle, C. CRNA, PhD. & Aker, J. CRNA, DNAP.
-AANA J, 2011: The National Study of Sleep-Related Behaviors of Nurse Anesthesists: Personal and Professional Implications
+- Biddle C and Aker J. 2011: The National Study of Sleep-Related Behaviors of Nurse Anesthetists: Personal and Professional Implications

-- AANA Wellness Milestones Article: Working on the Night Shirt An Emerging Health Risk
+- Working on the Night Shift: An Emerging Health Risk? - June 2007

-- A Professional Study and Resource Guide for the CRNA 2nd Edition addresses in Chapter 20, Promoting Professional Wellness, Physiological Fatigue
+- A Professional Study and Resource Guide for the CRNA 2nd Edition, Chapter 20 addresses Promoting Professional Wellness, Physiological Fatigue

-- See also Mental and Emotional Well-Being for more information.
+- For more information, see Mental and Emotional Well-Being

 - Centers for Disease Control and Prevention (CDC)